StudentsPath/StudentsPath.github.io/README.md

-## Welcome to the MuslimAcademic GitHub repository
+## Welcome to the Student's Path GitHub repository

-Click [here](https://github.com/MuslimAcademic/MuslimAcademic.github.io/archive/main.zip) to download a copy of the latest version of the The Student's Path website!
+Click [here](https://github.com/MuslimAcademic/MuslimAcademic.github.io/archive/main.zip) to download a copy of the latest version of the Student's Path website!